awsdocs/amazon-eks-user-guide/doc_source/launch-windows-workers.md

    --node-ami-family WindowsServer2019FullContainer
    ```
 **Note**
-If specifying an Arm node type, then review the considerations in [Amazon EKS optimized Arm Amazon Linux AMIs](eks-optimized-ami.md#arm-ami) before deploying\.
 If nodes fail to join the cluster, see [Nodes fail to join cluster](troubleshooting.md#worker-node-fail) in the Troubleshooting guide\.
 For more information on the available options for `eksctl` commands, enter the following command\.